oxidane/tmuxomatic/README.md

 Flex is an object-oriented windowgram editor.
 It is visually expressive, naturally worded, logically ordered, minimal, and powerful.
 Its short command set may be combined to make any conceivable windowgram -- likely more quickly and more easily than crafting by hand.
 Flex is intended for power users who desire detailed windowgrams without the tedium of manual entry.

-Key concepts used by flex commands:
+#### Flex demonstration introduction

+Before proceeding with the flex demonstrations, take a moment to review these key concepts:

   * **Pane**: Single character pane identifier representing one pane in a windowgram
   * **Group**: String of one or more panes (usually in the form of a rectangle without gaps)
   * **Edge**: String of panes that together border one or more edges (the imaginary line between panes)
   * **Size**: Sizes are expressed in exact characters, or contextually as percentages or multipliers
   * **Direction**: Cardinal directions (up, down, left, right), also used for windowgram and group edges

-In the following demonstrations, the flex shell is represented by a simpler `flex>` prompt.
+The flex shell is represented in the demonstrations by a simpler `flex>` prompt.

-For a detailed list of commands, type `help` from the flex shell.
+For a detailed list of all commands, type `help` from the flex shell.